brunogabriel/brunogabriel.github.io/resume.md

 09/2015 - 01/2017 | Simova Tecnologia
 : System Analytst

-Web and mobile aplications development by using frameworks and agile methodologies.
+Web and mobile applications development by using frameworks and agile methodologies.

 Highlights: